ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 SubjectAlternativeName of the Designated Resolver's TLS certificate.

-Clients using Opportunistic Discovery ({{opportunistic}}) MUST be limited to cases where the Unencrypted Resolver and Designated Resolver have the same IP address.
+Clients using Opportunistic Discovery ({{opportunistic}}) MUST be limited to cases where the Unencrypted Resolver and Designated Resolver have the same private or local IP address.

 The constraints on the use of Designated Resolvers specified here apply specifically to the automatic discovery mechanisms defined in this document, which are